winterdharma/DharmaPearls/01_agama/dirgha/DA_5.md

 18\.
 “Suppose they are devoted to the Saṅgha whose nature is good and honest, who accomplish the fruits of the path, being accomplished followers, and accomplish the teachings of the Buddha and his true disciples.
 That is, it’s an assembly that accomplishes its precepts and accomplishes its samādhi, wisdom, liberation, and knowledge and vision of liberation.
 {:#p18}

 19\.
-“Those headed for stream-entry, and those who attain stream-entry; those headed for once-returning, and those who attain once-returning; those headed for non-returning, and those who attain non-returning; and those headed for becoming arhats, and those who become arhats: These four pairs and eight ranks are the Tathāgata’s assembly of disciples.
+“Those headed for  stream entry, and those who attain  stream entry; those headed for once-returning, and those who attain once-returning; those headed for non-returning, and those who attain non-returning; and those headed for becoming arhats, and those who become arhats: These four pairs and eight ranks are the Tathāgata’s assembly of disciples.
 They’re respectable and honorable fields of merit for the world that should get people’s offerings.
 They’re devoted to the precepts and perfect the noble precepts without any defect or contamination.
 Being without defect and immaculate, they are commended by the wise for perfecting what’s good and peaceful.
 {:#p19}

 20\.
 “Vāsiṣṭha, the priest, householder, and worker castes should thus devote themselves to the Buddha, the Dharma, and the Saṅgha and accomplish the noble precepts.